 The major risk specific to the laparoscopic cholecystectomy operation is damage to the main bile duct system.
 This is a very major complication with potentially serious long term problems.
 Other possible complications specific to the laparoscopic cholecystectomy include bile leakages, bleeding and infection forming under or around the liver.
 LapSurgery Australia surgeons are able to deal with such complications to ensure recovery is complete.
 Please note that all risks mentioned are not all inclusive and a thorough discussion with your surgeon will occur.

-The stone gets stuck in the outlet of the gallbladder and does not release.
-First there is a chemical reaction of the bile literally starting to digest the gallbladder causing inflammation and unremitting pain.
-Then the bacteria naturally occurring in the gallbladder get into the act and the resulting infection makes the situation worse and can lead to gangrene of the gallbladder.
+Acute cholecystitis occurs when a gall stone gets stuck in the outlet of the gallbladder and does not release.
+This causes a build-up of bile in the gallbladder which causes a chemical reaction of the bile literally starting to digest the gallbladder causing inflammation and unremitting pain.
+Then bacteria, which naturally occurr in the gallbladder, can cause infection making the situation worse and possibly leading to gangrene of the gallbladder.
 Emergency surgery is usually recommended and keyhole surgery may not be possible.